OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 ## `Excel.run` blocks for async code

 `Excel.run` is a function that runs async Office Scripts code.
-The following script shows how we recommend using `Excel.run`.
+The following script shows the recommended way to use `Excel.run`.
 Note the following:

-- We use `await` before `Excel.run`.
+- Use `await` before `Excel.run`.
 This ensures the async block of code completes before proceeding.
-Otherwise, we might have conflicts with our own script.
+Otherwise, you might have conflicts with your own script.
 - The function passed to `Excel.run` is also async.
 This allows it to run without explicitly returning a [Promise](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise).
 In the `Excel.run` block, you can set any variables that were declared earlier in the script.
 You can also return a value from the function from `await`ed `run` block.
 Be aware that the Excel objects are different in API sets are not the same and cannot be translated to and from async in your script.
 - Additional `Excel.run` calls could be made later in the script.
 You could also pull them into separate functions called by `main`.